preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/publish-approval-workflow/index.rst

 Metadata can also have impact on who is available as approver.

 Any Send for Comments Workflow must be ended before an Approval Workflow can be started.

+To publish a document, do the following:

+1. Make sure no Send for Comments is active for the document.
+2. Select the document.
+3. Open the dot menu and select

 When the author publishes a document, something like the following is shown: